zjeffer/chess-deep-rl/README.md

 Put the model.h5 file in the models/ folder.

+Keep in mind this model has not been trained very well at all due to lack of compute resources.
+It's probably better to train your own model, but keep in mind you'd need *a lot* of compute power.
+I'm only posting it here for people to try out a model that has gone through a few training pipelines.

 ## How do normal chess engines work?

 Normal chess engines work with the minimax algorithm: the engine tries to find the best move by creating a tree of all possible moves to a certain depth, and cutting down paths that lead to bad positions (alpha-beta pruning).
 It evaluates a position based on which pieces are on the board.